 With an emphasis on web design, IM Free provides the same services as the other 39 on this list, with the addition of a template creator for websites.
 With over 11 million sites built using IM Free templates, you can bet that those templates look good.
 The web design feature also comes with SEO control, an e-Commerce store function and scalable design.
-The IM Free stock photo repository is no slouch either, containing well shot photographs that have great composition.
+The IM Free stock photo repository is no slouch either, containing well-shot photographs that have a great composition.
 Overall, a good choice for beginner web designers or people looking to build aesthetically pleasing websites.

 #23: Shot Stash

 Shot Stash is the best stash for the best shots on the internet.
 Containing an ever-growing library of photographs, this free stock photo collection does its job fairly well, providing unique stock photos which have specific themes.
 Compared to the other websites on this list, Shot Stash has a relatively small set of photographs to choose from.
-The quality of the photographs make up for the lack of quantity however.
+The quality of the photographs makes up for the lack of quantity, however.
 In a nutshell, this is a decent pick for a simple stock photo website.

-At #24 on this list we have another photography community that provides brilliant and unique photographs of everyday objects and landmarks.
+At #24 on this list, we have another photography community that provides brilliant and unique photographs of everyday objects and landmarks.
 Picography has been around for about 3 years now, growing steadily in numbers.
 All photos are free to use in any way, and submissions can be made through their submission form on the website.
 If you are a blogger looking for more photographs, this is a good place to start.

 No, they don’t sell free stocks.
 You’re more likely to be investing in the enticing pictures of chocolate and coffee from this website, which contains generic stock photos of everyday items, nature and technology.
-For a free photo sharing site, this website is well organised and easy to use, with intuitive search tools.
+For a free photo-sharing site, this website is well organised and easy to use, with intuitive search tools.